OofieGoofyBoy/anisong-search/README.md

 ## Issues and future improvements

-- Search should be made more flexible (it currently checks for exact match).
+- Unable to see the lines of the lyrics past the search result.
-- Unable to filter by song type (opening/ending/insert)
+- Unable to filter by song type (opening/ending/insert).
-- Search keywords are not highlighted in the lyrics.
 - Crude UI.
+- Need to find a better database for anime songs.
+Anime Song Lyrics is very incomplete, and has only songs from recent animes.
+Not to mention the romaji lyrics are often poorly written, with no fixed convention.
+Anime Lyrics has better lyrics, but is outdated.